EntropySynthetica/PacGuildTools/README.md

 # How to Install
 * The most recent build can be downloaded from this link,  https://github.com/EntropySynthetica/PacGuildTools/archive/master.zip
 * Open the zip and copy the folder to Documents/Elder Scrolls Online/live/AddOns
-* (Optional) Rename the directory from PacGuildTools-Master to PacGuildTools
+* Rename the directory from PacGuildTools-Master to PacGuildTools

 # Current Features
 * Export Current Guild Roster to Documents/Elder Scrolls Online/live/SavedVariables/PacGuildTools.lua